jiecao-fm/FZEasyFile/README.md

 ```objective-c
 - (NSString *)fullFileName:(NSString *)shortFileName;
 ```
-After getting the full name, you can pass it to other api to use, such as NSInputStream:
+After getting the full name, you can pass it to other API, such as NSInputStream:
 ```objective-c
     NSInputStream *input = [NSInputStream inputStreamWithFileAtPath:[easyFile fullFileName:@“my/file/path/info.txt”]];
 ```

 #Comparison
 Here I paste two paragraphs of code.
-Respectively, one using traditional way, the other one using FZEasyFile. creat a new file in traditional way:
+Respectively, one using traditional way, the other using FZEasyFile.
+Creat a new file in traditional way:
 ```objective-c
     NSFileManager *fileManager = [NSFileManager defaultManager];